Cunt Toward Enemy

 People run, of course.

-Explosions from within the mall.
+The parking lot explodes.
+The mall shakes.
 Smoke rises from the courtyard at the center, or traps itself dark behind cracked windows.

-Eventually people stop moving.
+Eventually, people stop moving.
 Some have the presence of mind to understand what’s happening, the rest get lucky with shock and concussion, or the inability to move with their new bodies.
+The border is delineated by horrified bystanders, clean and unharmed, except for the powderized city drifting into the creases of their clothes and lungs.

 Lazur drives into the storm of carcinogens, windshield growing grayer.